A natural theory of dark energy: Clockwork dark energy from string theory

-To realise the clockwork dark energy we need two ingredients: a mass matrix with vanishing eigenvalue and a zero mode that overlaps with the remaining 4-form.
+The main ingredients of the clockwork dark energy model that we have considered so far are: a mass matrix with vanishing eigenvalue and a zero mode that overlaps with the remaining four form.
 The former is the clockwork condition while the latter allows the zero mode to acquire a small mass.
-If $s^i$ is an eigenvector of $M_{ij}$ with null eigenvalue, then the first condition requires $M_{ij}s^i\sim\mathcal{K}_{ikl}q^ks^i=0$ while the second gives $s^i \chi_i \neq 0$.
-To obtain the clockwork structure, we must therefore impose the following condition on the internal geometry \be \int_{\mathcal{M}_6}\left(\omega_i s^ i\right)\wedge\omega_j\wedge\left(\omega_k q^k\right) = 0\ . \ee A simple solution to the above constraint is provided by $s^i=q^i$ and the corresponding 2-form given by a product of 1-forms, i.e. $\omega_kq^k=u \wedge v$.
+Note that our goal here is to motivative these two key ingredients, rather than the precise form of the clockwork Lagrangian presented in the last section.
+In any event, if $s^i$ is an eigenvector of $M_{ij}$ with null eigenvalue, then the first condition requires $M_{ij}s^i\sim\mathcal{K}_{ikl}q^ks^i=0$ while the second gives $s^i \chi_i \neq 0$.
+To comply with these two requisites, we must therefore impose the following condition on the internal geometry \be \int_{\mathcal{M}_6}\left(\omega_i s^ i\right)\wedge\omega_j\wedge\left(\omega_k q^k\right) = 0\ . \ee A simple solution to the above constraint is provided by $s^i=q^i$ and the corresponding 2-form given by a product of 1-forms, i.e. $\omega_kq^k=u \wedge v$.
 In that case, the constraint is immediately satisfied due to the antisymmetry of the wedge product on odd forms.
 As long as we require $q^i e_i \neq 0$, the second condition can also be satisfied.

 The proposed solution could be realised on a Calabi-Yau three-fold of sufficiently high genus.
-However, a simplified way to visualise the right configuration is given in the presence of a K\"ahler internal manifold of the form $\mathcal{M}_6\simeq T^2\times\Sigma_g^4$, where $g$ indicates the genus of the two-dimensional complex surface.
+However, a simplified way to visualise the right configuration is given in the presence of a {\it K\"ahler} internal manifold of the form $\mathcal{M}_6\simeq T^2\times\Sigma_g^4$, where $g$ indicates the genus of the two-dimensional complex surface.
 Indeed, with this setup one naturally selects the zero mode, $q^i$, to point along the toroidal directions $T^2$.
 This is because the top form along $T^2$ is automatically a 2-form corresponding to a product of the 1-forms of the torus.
 As long as we take the $e_i$ to overlap slightly with the $T^2$, but not completely, we also satisfy the second condition, allowing the zero mode to gain a small mass through its 4-form mixing.
 Note that an explicit solution to the Einstein equations for a generic K\"ahler internal manifold that is sufficiently small and compact to be compatible with standard four dimensional observations may be difficult to find in practice and we present it here just for illustration.
 We leave a more detailed investigation to future study.